 However MDOT's draft FY25-FY30 CTP allocates only \$15,953,631 to the program, a \$6.5 million six-year reduction to already modest funding.
-MDOT's recommended amount averages less than \$2.5 million per year, statewide.
-Nominally this means only \$384 thousand per year for Prince George's projects.
+MDOT's recommended amount averages less than \$2.7 million per year, statewide.
+Nominally this means only \$416 thousand per year for Prince George's projects.
 Yet the demand for capital grants for bike infrastructure is huge.
-Maryland jurisdictions won approximately \$40 million in federal Safe Streets for All program grants in the program's first two years.
+Maryland jurisdictions won approximately \$40 million in federal Safe Streets for All program grants in the program's first two years, including for bikeways.
 There is high demand.

-We recommend that Prince George's County prioritize an increase in annual Lamphier Program funding to \$6.5 million, equating to \$1 million in annual funding for Prince George's projects.
-That amount is just over \$1 per year for each Prince George's County resident, advancing "goals of economic development and environmental stewardship, while strengthening the health and quality of life for local communities."
+We recommend an increase in annual Lamphier Program funding to \$6.5 million, equating to \$1 million in annual funding for Prince George's projects.
+That amount is just over \$1 per year for each Maryland resident, advancing "goals of economic development and environmental stewardship, while strengthening the health and quality of life for local communities."